Despre tine: Promotion

 An accompanying music video for "Despre tine" was released in 2004 at the latest.
-It starts with Sîrbu, Todiraș and Balan materializing one by one onto a dance floor, as seated spectators watch from the sidelines.
+It starts with Sîrbu, Todiraș, and Balan materializing one by one onto a dance floor, as seated spectators watch from the sidelines.
 Each band member is dressed in a black shirt paired with a white blazer and trousers.
 A subsequent close-up shows Balan's trousers transforming into black fabric embellished with red stars, while a pair of sunglasses appears on his face.

 The scene then cuts to a newspaper advertising O-Zone's comeback.
 The group reappears on the same dance floor, with Balan sporting the aforementioned outfit, and Sîrbu and Todiraș wearing colorful, patterned outfits as they perform the song against shifting lights and a multicolored disco ball.
-The bystanders from earlier also join the trio and dance alongside them.
+The bystanders from earlier join the trio and dance alongside them.
 Additional shots depict the O-Zone members separately singing into a microphone or―following another costume change―playing electric guitars and drums together.
-In one sequence, Balan extends his hand to emit a wave that causes a nearby dancing woman to collapse.
-The video concludes with the crowd looking downward toward the camera, pointing at it.
+The video concludes with the crowd looking downward toward the camera, pointing toward it.

-For further promotion, O-Zone performed "Despre tine" at select televised events.
+To promote the song, O-Zone performed "Despre tine" at televised events.
 They appeared on the French program Hit Machine on 4 September 2004, the German Bravo Super Show on 1 October 2004, and Top of the Pops in the same country also that year.
 Before disbanding in 2005, O-Zone gave a performance of "Despre tine" at the Golden Stag Festival in Romania in September of that year.